83. 6 Unexpected ways on how to nail your next job interview (Executive presence part 2)

 3. Body language

 Some people adopt open and engaging body language very naturally, and some people don't.
 My advice is that you start learning where you fall on that spectrum, so you can make adjustments and use your body language to help you amplify your message.
-You might need to train and practice for that because it really helps you connect with your audience.
+You might need to train and practice for that because it helps you connect with your audience.

 For example, in the now-famous Meghan Markle and Oprah interview, they sit in the same way, holding their hand on their faces exactly in the same fashion.
 One nods when the other one nods.
 That body language mirroring shows that they're very connected.
 When people are interested in one another, researchers have found that they tend to mimic each other's movements and gestures.

-When you're doing video job interviews, it's good to be mindful of your body language in relation to others, even during a video call.
-At the very least, have a body language that showcases your openness and willingness to engage.
+When you're doing video job interviews, it's good to be mindful of your body language about others, even during a video call.
+At the very least, have body language that showcases your openness and willingness to engage.
 You can do so by using your posture and using your hands?
 Let your torso and hands help you tell a story.
 You can also learn this, and many professionals do take lessons before presenting in public forums like TED talks.
 When you watch a ted talk now, like this one, be mindful of the presenter's body language and how it is making you engage more (or less) with their story.

 The interview - and assessing your fit for the role - begins before you start answering questions.
 Do you make solid eye contact?
 Is your handshake firm?
 Do you exude energy and confidence right from the start?